magoo/making-decisions/index.md

 Well... if objective data can be so easily replaced by subjective evaluations, why are we always so rabid about making all decisions based on objective data?

-Consider that some decisions are made on subjective information.
-That information _could_ have been based on objective information.
+Consider that some decisions are made on subjective information when it _could_ have been based on objective information.

 For example, if a wealthy person told everyone at Costco that "_the hot dogs are cheap!_", others would be informed by this subjective assessment.
 Someone in line might be surprised to eventually find that hot dogs are $1.50 and out of their budget.